 If you work in or have a child in an NYC school, taking proactive steps can protect your health and preserve your legal rights:

-- Request the asbestos management plan: Every school must have an AHERA-compliant management plan.
-Contact your school's asbestos management coordinator (usually the principal or facilities manager) and request the current plan and most recent inspection report.
+- Request the management plan: Every school must have an AHERA-compliant management plan.
+Contact your school's designated coordinator (usually the principal or facilities manager) and request the current plan and most recent inspection report.

-- Document your exposure: Keep records of how long you worked in the building, your job duties, and any known asbestos locations or repairs involving asbestos-containing materials.
+- Document your exposure: Keep records of how long you worked in the building, your job duties, and any known contamination locations or repairs involving ACM.

-- Report violations: If your school lacks a current management plan, hasn't conducted required tri-annual inspections, or failed to notify staff of asbestos, file a complaint with the NYC Department of Environmental Protection at 311 or online.
+- Report violations: If your school lacks a current management plan, hasn't conducted required tri-annual inspections, or failed to notify staff of hazardous materials, file a complaint with the NYC Department of Environmental Protection at 311 or online [2] [10].

 - Seek medical evaluation: If you have respiratory symptoms, a history of exposure, or family history of mesothelioma, discuss screening with your doctor.
 Early detection improves treatment options.

-- Consult an asbestos attorney: If you've been exposed to asbestos at school and have developed mesothelioma, lung cancer, or asbestosis, contact a mesothelioma attorney to understand your legal options and potential compensation from trust funds and settlements.
+- Consult a qualified attorney: If you've been exposed to asbestos at school and have developed mesothelioma, lung cancer, or asbestosis, contact a mesothelioma attorney to understand your legal options and potential compensation from trust funds and settlements.

-- Educate your family: Share information about school asbestos with other parents and school staff.
+- Educate your family: Share information about these hazards with other parents and school staff.
 Collective awareness drives pressure for action.

 How Can You Take the Next Step?